darkfronza/flights/README.md

 # flights
-A microservice that sorts a list of flights giving the initial and final destination path as result
+A microservice that sorts a list of flights then outputs the source and final destination path among the list.